-- Article 151-2 (1) If the obligor has a claim for periodic payments with provisions on fixed due dates related to any of the following duties, if any part of the claim is in default, enforcement against a claim may be commenced even for the portion of that claim for periodic payments for which the fixed due date has yet to arrive, notwithstanding the provisions of Article 30, paragraph (1): - (i) the duty of cooperation and mutual assistance between a husband and wife under the provisions of Article 752 of the Civil Code; - (ii) duty of sharing the expenses arising from marriage under the provisions of Article 760 of the Civil Code; - (iii) the duty concerning custody of a child under the provisions of Article 766 of the Civil Code (including as applied mutatis mutandis pursuant to Article 749, Article 771 and Article 788 of the Civil Code); or - (iv) the duty to support under the provisions of Article 877 through Article 880 of the Civil Code. - (2) In enforcement against a claim that has been commenced pursuant to the provisions of the preceding paragraph, related to compensation or any other continuous performance it is possible to seize only the claim that becomes due after the arrival of the fixed due date of each claim for the periodic payments.
+Article 151-2 (1) If the obligor has a claim for periodic payments with provisions on fixed due dates related to any of the following duties, if any part of the claim is in default, enforcement against a claim may be commenced even for the portion of that claim for periodic payments for which the fixed due date has yet to arrive, notwithstanding the provisions of Article 30, paragraph (1):

+(i) the duty of cooperation and mutual assistance between a husband and wife under Article 752 of the Civil Code;

+- (ii) duty of sharing the expenses arising from marriage under Article 760 of the Civil Code; - (iii) the duty concerning custody of a child under Article 766 of the Civil Code (including as applied mutatis mutandis pursuant to Article 749, Article 771 and Article 788 of the Civil Code); or - (iv) the duty to support under Article 877 through Article 880 of the Civil Code. - (2) In enforcement against a claim that has been commenced pursuant to the provisions of the preceding paragraph, related to compensation or any other continuous performance it is possible to seize only the claim that becomes due after the arrival of the fixed due date of each claim for the periodic payments.